-It’s very easy to get bogged down with work (especially when you’re working from home) or losing time scrolling away on your phone.
+It’s very easy to get bogged down with work (especially when you’re working from home) or lose time tapping at your phone.
 Swap your phone and laptop for a book and a flask of tea and head out...

-With Spring’s brighter, lighter days, unplug from technology and enjoy wandering through your local parks and noticing all the new life sprouting up from the earth and on the trees.
+With Spring’s brighter, lighter days, enjoy wandering through your local park, noticing all the new life sprouting up from the earth and on the trees.

-The birds are particularly vocal in spring so take a moment and simply sit and have a listen to the chorus (and a cup of tea!).
+The birds are particularly vocal just now so take a moment to sit and have a listen (maybe with that flask of tea!).

 We love the Marie Kondo method of asking ‘Does this spark joy?’ as a guide for what stays and what goes.

-Decluttering can also lead to giving new life or a new home to old stuff you’d forgotten about!
+Decluttering can give new life or a new home to things you’d forgotten about.

-Photo Credits: Annie Spratt, Zoe Schaeffer and Jasmine Waheed (Unsplash)
+Photo Credits: Arno Smitt, Zoe Schaeffer and Jasmine Waheed.